carlonicora/asset2go/DOCKER.md

 The override only attaches services to Coolify’s `coolify` network; it is safe to omit it in any other environment.

+> ℹ️ **Provision the network once**: Coolify expects an external Docker network named `coolify`.
+Create it on the host with `docker network create coolify` before the first deployment (the command is idempotent and safe to rerun).

 **Examples:**
 ```bash
 # Server 1: Backend (API + 3 Workers)